EdanToledo/DQN-and-Actor-Critic-PyTorch/README.md

 # Simple implementation of a DQN and Advantage Critic
 Really simple implementation of DQN and Advantage-Critic in pytorch for gym environments.
+Discrete and Continuous action spaces supported.
 # Contents
 * agent.py - contains code for agents and models
 * utils.py - contains code for replay memory